-To help tackle this, the Ultra Low Emission Zone (ULEZ) will come into force in central London in 2020.
+To help tackle this, the Ultra Low Emission Zone (ULEZ) will come into force in central London.
 Vehicles including vans and HGVs will need to meet new emission standards to enter the Zone, or have to pay a daily charge.

-Transport is a major contributor to air pollution in London, accounting for 63 per cent of NOx emissions.
+Transport is a major contributor to air pollution in London, accounting for 63% of NOx emissions.
 Commercial vehicles are responsible for around one third of road transport NOx emissions in the capital.
 We may also be subject to financial penalties from the European Commission for non-compliance with air quality levels.

 With this in mind, we have launched LoCITY, a ground-breaking industry-led initiative to reduce the impact of commercial vehicles on the environment.